Home>Health Hub>Weight Loss>Achieving Healthy & Sustainable Weight Loss

 But success tends to fizzle out when it comes to maintaining weight loss.
 A comprehensive review of 29 weight loss studies revealed a common trend—people tend to regain at least half of the lost weight within two years, and by the five-year mark most, if not all, the weight lost is regained.

 Why is maintaining weight loss so hard?
 There are a few reasons.
 First, our food environment makes it difficult.
-Foods high in fat, sugar and salt are on offer almost everywhere.
+Foods high in fat, sugar and salt are on offer almost everywhere and they aren't very filling, but are easy to overeat.
 They're often cheaper than healthier alternatives too.
 Many jobs now involve sitting for a large part of the day.
 This means we aren’t using as much energy as we did in the past.

 People also find it difficult to stick with the approach that helped them lose weight.
 This might be because the approach was too restrictive or incompatible with their lifestyle in the long term.
 What predicts weight loss success is adherence to the approach.
 This means choosing something you can keep going with for years and years, even after you reach your goal weight.